top of page

 I'm currently an expert member of IUCN's Snake Specialist Group (by invitation only) and an Advisory Member for https://savethesnakes.org/.
 I am the co-owner and instructor for the Australian Reptile Academy (#OzReptileAcademy), where I train people on the safe and ethical handling of venomous snakes.

-#SoundGardenProject ('How do snakes respond to airborne sound?')
+#SoundGardenProject ('How do snakes respond to airborne sound?'; paper here),

 Publications and awards:

-I have published 54 scientific publications (as of Jan.
-2024), am a Fulbright Fellow alumna, a National Geographic Young Explorer (2018), an #ABCTop5 Science recipient (2021), 1 of 3 Queenslanders chosen as Inspiring Australia's ambassador for STEM education, with my work regularly appearing in the media.
+I have published 58 scientific publications (and 3 letters in Science) (as of Sept.
+2024), am a Fulbright Fellow alumna, a Rising Star for the Faculty of Science at the Uni of Queensland, a National Geographic Young Explorer (2018), an #ABCTop5 Science recipient (2021), 1 of 3 Queenslanders chosen as Inspiring Australia's ambassador for STEM education, with my work regularly appearing in the media.

 Research Impacts: